4 TIPS TO CREATE WORK AND LIFE BALANCE AS A REAL ESTATE AGENT

 Book Time Off

-It is so easy for a Real Estate agent to get wrapped up in the day to day to-do’s.
-You can be chugging along and, boom!
-A year has gone by and you have not taken ONE vacation!
+It is so easy for a Real Estate agent to get wrapped up in the daily to-do’s.
+You can be chugging along and – boom!
+A year has gone by and you have not taken any vacation time!

 A vacation does not necessarily mean that you have to actually go somewhere.
 If you don’t want to break the bank, schedule yourself some time off for a little stay-cation.
 Take a couple of days to relax at home.
 Have a movie marathon, pamper yourself with a spa day, splurge on that lawn furniture you’ve been eyeing and hang out in your yard, or kick up your feet and have a beer at noon (it’s 5 o’clock somewhere, right?), the world is your oyster!